Second visit to Seoul, but this time more than a quick hit-and-run. So here’s what impressed me in at first in Seoul:

 For a vegetarian/flexitarian, South Korea isn’t the easiest place on the planet.
 Chicken cafes, Barbeque places, and their likes are the backbone of the food industry in Seoul.

-Very little places have options on the menu that appeals to non-meat-consuming humans.
+Very few places have options on the menu that appeals to non-meat-consuming humans.
 When I visit Seoul, being more flexible on flexitarianism became necessary.

 All the places we visited had a decent wifi connection.
 The digital nomads among us can rest assured: in Seoul, you’ll find a fitting spot to get work done and stay connected.